christopher5106/christopher5106.github.io/_posts/2018-10-20-course-three-natural-language-and-deep-learning.markdown

 Have a look at [SentencePiece](https://github.com/google/sentencepiece).
 Note that 'space' character is treated as a symbol and pretokenization of the sequences is not necessary.

-# Building the distributed representations for the symbols of the dictionary
+# Distributed representations for the symbols of the dictionary

-# Building the distributed representations of the sentences, paragraphs or documents
+# Distributed representations of the sentences, paragraphs or documents

-# Metrics
+# Metrics for translation

-ChrF3 has recall

-BLUE score has a precision bias case sensitive
+Models are trained to maximize the log likelihood, but this does not give any idea of the final quality of the model.
+Since human evaluations is costly and long, metrics have been developped that correlates well with human judgments, on a given set of possible translations (reference translations) for the task of translation for example.

+The ChrF3 is one of them, the most simple one, is the [F3-score](http://christopher5106.github.io/deep/learning/2018/10/20/course-one-programming-deep-learning.html#training-curves-and-metrics) for the character n-grams.
+The best correlations are obtained with $$ n=6 $$.
+The ChrF3 has a recall bias.

+Another metric, BLUE, has a precision bias.
+It is the precision for the character n-grams, where the count for each n-gram matches is clipped not to be bigger than the number of n-gram in the reference translation, in order to avoid systems to generate the same words.
+The metric can be case-sensitive, in order to take into account the Named Entities for example.

+ROUGE-n is the recall equivalent metric.

+There exists metrics on words (called unigrams) also, such as

+- WER (Word Error Rate), the Levenstein distance at word level.

+- METEOR, the ChrF3 equivalent at word level, reweighted by an non-alignment penalty.

 # Under construction